mzgrabel/FIES-code/README.md

 Python code was run on Spyder IDE 5.1.5 Python version 3.8.12

 R code preprocesses the data
--uploads raw data
+- uploads raw data
--changes gender to numeric sex variable
+- changes gender to numeric sex variable
--changes birthcohort variable to numeric for each of the cohorts 1 - <1981; 2 - 1981-1988; 3 - 1989-1994; 4 - 1995-1998; 5 - 1999-2005
+- changes birthcohort variable to numeric for each of the cohorts 1 - <1981; 2 - 1981-1988; 3 - 1989-1994; 4 - 1995-1998; 5 - 1999-2005
--looks only for complete cases
+- looks only for complete cases
--exports to excel file
+- exports to excel file

 Python Code runs the models
 - uploads the excel file and drops the non numeric date variables